Unwind and Recharge The Hidden Benefits of Being in Nature

 - Last Updated:

 Have you noticed how much better you feel after spending time outside?
 Would you believe that it isn’t just a feeling?
 It turns out that there are many real benefits of spending time in nature for your physical, cognitive, and mental health.
 It’s all backed up by scientific studies (see the references at the bottom of this post).
+If you aren’t someone who enjoys the outdoors, perhaps our article on becoming more outdoorsy will help.

 Reduced stress and anxiety